jpsingleton/Huxley/README.md

 If you want to use this proxy then you should deploy the code to your own [App Harbor](https://appharbor.com/) or [Azure](https://azure.microsoft.com/en-gb/) account.
 If you deploy to the App Harbor Europe AWS region then this will run very close to the NRE servers.

-SDKs in 9 languages (including Java and Ruby) for this endpoint (generated with [Swagger](https://github.com/swagger-api/swagger-codegen)) are available [here](http://restunited.com/releases/430721415517308710/wrappers).
+SDKs in 9 languages (including Java, PHP, Python and Ruby) for this endpoint (generated with [Swagger](https://github.com/swagger-api/swagger-codegen)) are available [here](http://restunited.com/releases/430721415517308710/wrappers).
 If you use these make sure to change the endpoint for production.

+There is an additional Python (v2) [example for a Raspberry Pi and Blinky Tape RGB LED strip](https://github.com/Blinkinlabs/BlinkyTape_Python/blob/master/Huxley_UK_Rail_Station_Delays.py).

 ### URL Format